jockbert/monkey_test/README.md

 ## Current status and missing parts

 Currently, in versions 0.x.y, the library is not ready for production use.
-It is also missing some vital parts, primarly built in generators and shrinkers
+It is among other things missing some vital parts, primarly built in generators and shrinkers for:
-for:

 * Floating point numbers `f32` and `f64`.
 * Strings.
 * Commonly used data structures besides `Vec`.
 * Recursive data structures.

+For details on recent changes, see the [CHANGELOG](CHANGELOG.md).

 ## Alternative libraries